RBEGamer/SimpleTiledParser/README.md

 # SimpleTiledParser
 A simple parser to parse maps from the Tiled Application into your Game.

-Support:
-* Multible animations per tile!
+* Multible animations per tile
 * Properties
 * Only CSV Encoding
-*
+* No Terrain support

-For usage see the main.cpp file!